 Let’s assume that you have $10,000 in high-interest (28%) credit card debt that you want to pay off in the best way possible.
 If you kept the card, making minimum payments, it would take 30 years to pay off with total payments exceeding $32,600.

-Citi Simplicity Mastercard offers you a 14.24% APR after the 21-month introductory period.
+Citi Simplicity Mastercard charges a balance transfer rate after the 21-month introductory period.
 During the introductory period alone, you’ll save $4,600 in interest.
 Even after the introductory period expires, you’ll save over $114 each month compared to your current credit card.

 If LendingClub offers you a personal loan at a favorable rate, you might choose this option.
 For example, a personal loan at 6.95%, with a 1.5% origination fee, for 60 months will give you a payment of $197.78 per month.
 Total loan payments are $11,866.57, saving you more than $20,000 in interest.

 Another thing to consider when choosing between a credit card and a personal loan are your goals to improve your credit.
 Credit bureaus look for a mix of credit types when they calculate scores.
 If you only have revolving credit, your credit score would benefit from showing that you have some type of loan, such as a personal loan.
 So, if you only have revolving credit accounts, you might get a credit score boost by taking out a personal loan.

 The best choice depends on the balance of your credit card debt, whether you qualify for a 0% balance transfer credit card, and how quickly you can repay your credit card debt.
 Another thing to consider is whether you have the willpower to curb your spending when you open a new line of credit.